 Field service work always involves a certain amount of frustration.
 Some problems are hard to diagnose.
 Mistakes in estimating travel or repair time can wreck a day's schedule.
 Finding the right part is sometimes a nightmare.
-Nothing can totally eliminate these problems, but artificial intelligence can be a major help in dealing with them.
+Nothing can totally eliminate these problems, but artificial intelligence (AI) can be a major help in dealing with them quickly and efficiently.

 AI is already being used to aid service technicians.
 Businesses that watch the trends and look for ways they can start employing it will have the jump on their competitors.

 Top 3 Reasons Why Field Service Technology Needs to be AI-Driven

 Two big questions on any maintenance job are how long it will take to get there and how long the job will take.
 Allowing too little time for travel makes techs arrive late, and allowing too much is inefficient.
 AI can take distances, traffic patterns, construction, and weather into account to create more accurate travel estimates.
 It can group trips to reduce the total amount of travel.
 When technicians have just the right amount of time to travel, they're less stressed and customers are happier.

 Estimating the time to complete a maintenance or repair job is even harder.
 Any job can uncover surprises that seriously extend the time needed.
 AI can't predict the unknown, but it can create an estimate based on the history of similar tasks in the past, along with the technician's personal history.

 Some people are habitually optimistic about their estimates.
 Others are excessively cautious.
 AI-generated estimates are free of personal biases and may provide more accurate predictions.

 An AI scheduler could pick the best person to send to a job.
 Some people do certain kinds of tasks better and faster, and it can put them on those jobs when they're available.
 Other tasks don't demand exceptional skill levels, so it can assign more junior technicians to them.